liferay/liferay-mobile-sdk/modules/push-notifications-portlet/android/README.md

 ## Setup

-Add the library as a dependency to your project, as shown in the following Groovy code:
+Add the library as a dependency to your project's build.gradle file:

 ```groovy
 repositories {